cahute/cahute/docs/headers/cahute/file.rst

         :c:func:`cahute_open_file`.
 It will always return a new file instance.

+    :param context: Context in which to open the standard output.
     :param filep: Pointer to the file object to create.
     :return: Error, or 0 if the operation was successful.